mozilla/pluotsorbet/README.md

 ## Packaging

-The repository includes tools for packaging j2me.js into an Open Web App.
+`make app` packages j2me.js into an Open Web App in output directory.
 It's possible to simply package the entire contents of your working directory, but these tools will produce a better app.